Out of the past

 ‘Oh but you have, you have.
 I’d like to thank you for your time, both of you.
 Must press on.’
 He drank the last of his coffee and stood.

 ‘Undoubtedly.
 He laid a trap as well.
 He’s a clever one, our Sergeant Madders – clever people have been known to have accidents.’

 ‘You do that and it’s all they need.’

 Laura and Jenny B had been living with them for two weeks and Laura wanted to talk to Young … alone.
 They agreed to wander down to the dock and use her boat.

-They wandered onto the dock, the early morning mist in the air and moisture on the ground, still dripping from the trees, the engines were running, Tom Raines, Miles’s chief of fleet shut them off and alighted, hint taken.
+They wandered onto the wharf, the early morning mist in the air and moisture on the ground, moisture still dripping from the trees, the engines were running, Tom Raines, Miles’s chief of fleet shut them off and alighted, hint taken.

 Laura had made some snacky, brunchy morsels and they swilled these down with tea in the dining area.
 That done, she led him to her stateroom and he knew why that cabin – the acoustics were the poorest in the boat.
 He sat on the plush chair and she sat on the bed, arms resting on her knees, she was ill at ease.

 ‘You’re never going to solve this case, Leyton, without my input – may I ask what your main priority is?
 Is it solving Miles’s murder or is it breaking the paedo ring everyone knows about but no one can touch?’